Do allopurinol side effects worry you?

 - Nausea, unless with skin rash – this is serious – see below

 - Serious side effects

-- The most serious side effect is known as allopurinol hypersensitivity syndrome which effects 1 in 1000 patients.
-The risk of this increases with age.
+- The most serious side effect is known as Allopurinol Hypersensitivity Syndrome (AHS) which affects 1 in 1000 patients.
+The risk of AHS increases with age.
 You must stop taking the drug and consult your doctor if you have any of the following

 - Aching or painful muscles